An Mo-Tui Na

 Dao Yin (yoga)

-Most of us at some time in our lives experience some kind of physical malfunction, if you’re lucky given a a few days or weeks it might put itself right, after all the human body has a great ability to fix itself.
-So the simple option is just to wait and see if it can fix itself.
+Most of us at some time in our lives experience some kind of physical malfunction, or experienced a period of extreme stress, if you’re lucky given a a few days or weeks it might put itself right, after all the human body and mind have a great ability to fix themselves.
+So the simple option is just to wait and see if they can fix themselves.

-If however you find yourself in serious discomfort or you’re just just not that patient, you may want to give the body a bit of a nudge to get it back on track.
+If however you find yourself in serious discomfort or you’re struggling to sleep or function normally, you may want to give your body a bit of a nudge to get it or your mind back on track.

-‘Giving it a nudge’ is very much the approach I take to therapy, because the body can usually fix itself, giving it a nudge we can help it fix itself more quickly.
+‘Giving it a nudge’ is very much the approach I take to therapy, because the body or mind can usually fix themselves, giving the body a nudge we can help the body fix itself more quickly and through that influence the mind.
 The benefit of not forcing a fix on the body is that a fix that the body finds for itself will in most cases be long lasting.
 Force the body and it’s very likely you’ll need another fix in a few weeks time.

 An Mo - Tui Na is usually delivered as a whole body therapy and a typical treatment will usually take over an hour.
 It can be delivered through light clothing.
-Sometimes An Mo does involve the use of oils on the skin, where deeper structural work is required.
+Sometimes An Mo does involve the use of oils on the skin, where deeper structural work is required or to achieve a deeper relaxation response.

 Where appropriate I also teach some ‘Dao Yin’ which is a form of Yoga that emerged in China around 2,000 years ago.
 It’s great way to help the corrections done in therapy stick over the longer term.